nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 WebAssembly ecosystem.

 So we evolved and with 1.32.0, we are happy to announce the support for the WebAssembly Component Model using the WASI 0.2 APIs.
-This will open the possibilities to run Wasm Components compatible with the WASI 0.2 APIs on Unit without having a need to rebuild them.
+This opens the possibilities to run Wasm Components compatible with the WASI 0.2 APIs on Unit without having a need to rebuild them.
 This is also the first Language Module for Unit that was driven by the Community.
 Special thanks to Alex Crichton